Sign In Register

 Is Folsom a Good Place to Live?

-Based on current data, Folsom receives an overall livability score of 4.3 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, affordable housing, a low poverty rate, high health insurance coverage.
+Based on current data, Folsom receives an overall livability score of 3.4 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include above-average unemployment.
-Folsom stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Folsom offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs